wy3148/ye-blog/source/_posts/golang-web-server-1.md

 ---
-title: Use Golang develop web service--gorilla/mux to
+title: Use Golang to develop web service--gorilla/mux
 date: 2019-10-20 21:58:05
 tags: golang
+categories: golang
 ---

 This is simple notes about using opensource gorilla/mux to implement API service